Get in touch

 Pupils are continually encouraged to share their love of books.
 The school promotes a positive reading culture and celebrates the magic of learning through books in a number of ways.
 This includes but is not limited to:

-• A reading buddy system with the EYFS and Year 6 children.
+• The school has a reading buddy system in place between the EYFS and Year 6 children.
 Each week the children meet up for a shared story time, where each child has the opportunity to read.

 Reading at home